 Research on whether nutrition affects school performance is growing.
 Is it true that good food means good grades?

-Good nutrition is necessary for good grades, and school meals can provide this.
+Nutritious food is necessary for good grades, and school meals can provide this.

 Nutrition has been shown to affect school performance in a few different ways: